-The length at 50% maturity was last updated in the 2018 assessment (Barbeaux et al. 2018) and was estimated using the gonad_mature function in the sizeMat R package (Torrejon-Magallanes 2017).
+The length at 50% maturity was last updated in the 2018 assessment (Barbeaux et al. 2018) and was estimated using the gonad_mature function in the sizebvvvvvvvvvvvvvvMat R package (Torrejon-Magallanes 2017).
 Data used to estimate length-at-maturity were observer scans up to 2018, and the parameter estimates used in the assessment are as follows: